LyshaJaufar/netherEnding/README.md

 Use W, A, S, D keys to move and ENTER key to use your diamond sword to kill the zombie pigmen.
 Kill as many as you can!

 # What I Learnt
-*javax.swing GUI for basic 2D game dev
+-javax.swing GUI for basic 2D game dev
-*player mechanics
+-player mechanics
-*simple pixel art
+-simple pixel art

 # Game
 ![Screenshot (680)](https://user-images.githubusercontent.com/63420202/167183367-a2ad116b-3f13-4005-88df-80b9283a9d9d.png)